 What is Restaurant Style Salsa?

-I am all about a good fresh tomato salsa, also called pico de gallo, salsa cruda, or salsa fresca, but other times, I want something smooth, easy to spoon into a taco, scoop with a tortilla chip, or drizzle over eggs.
+I am all about a good fresh tomato salsa, also called pico de gallo, salsa cruda, or salsa fresca, but other times, I want something smooth, easy to spoon into a bean burrito, scoop with a tortilla chip, or drizzle over eggs.
 I want a Restaurant Style Salsa.

 You know the one.
 You go into your favorite taqueria or Mexican restaurant, and they bring you a basket of warm tortilla chips and a bowl of tangy, chip-scoopable salsa.
 Y'know?
 That one.
 It has all the usual suspects, tomatoes, jalapeños, onion, cilantro, and lime, blended up into a smooth salsa, perfectly paired with just about anything!